Engaged journalism Insight

 The missing question that very few people are asking is perhaps the only thing we should be thinking about: what do people and communities actually need from us?

 Without that, the whole argument collapses.
 You can’t logically conclude what journalism should become if you haven’t established what it’s for.
 This is about re-establishing the purpose of journalism at a moment when everything is changing.
-If we get the answer to that question wrong at this critical inflection point, then the outcomes will likely be catastrophic.
+If we get the answer to that question wrong, at this critical inflection point, then the outcomes will likely be catastrophic – not just for the industry, but for society.

 “We don’t need journalism – because this is it.”

-There, in six words, is the part of the premise that’s been missing.
+There, in eight words, is the part of the premise that’s been missing.

-Newyddion i Bawb – News for All in Welsh – started from a simple but radical viewpoint: before telling communities what journalism should do for them, we should ask.
+Newyddion i Bawb – News for All in Welsh – started from a simple but radical viewpoint: before telling communities what journalism should do for them, we should ask what they want.
+Strange that something so obvious should feel so subversive!

 Given that space, people didn’t just talk – they started collaborating, making plans, building things together.
 The space itself became the answer.